Search Results for: met gala

 Met Gala?
 Elegance has nothing to do with that.

-‘Who wore who’ is the question we avoid these days.
-Specifically, we have considerable misgivings about the Met Gala as we can’t see the glamour or elegance.
-Indeed, this annual gathering of celebrities organised by Vogue looks more like a circus.
+‘Who wore who’ is the question we try to avoid these days.
+Specifically, the Met Gala raises significant doubts as we can’t see glamour or elegance.
+Indeed, this annual gathering of celebrities organised by Vogue looks more like a circus than a glamourous event, leaving little room for true sophistication.

 The Met Gala is a fundraising event for the Metropolitan Museum of Art’s Costume Institute in New York City, which marks the opening of the Institute’s annual fashion exhibition.
 Known as the “fashion’s biggest night,” it aims to represent the fashion universe.